KevinShah05/IT202-009-SimpleBank/public_html/Project/Proposal.md

   - [] \(mm/dd/yyyy of completion) Listing accounts and/or viewing Account Details should show any applicable APY or “-” if none is set for the particular account (may alternatively just hide the display for these types)
   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Working on it
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       - PR link #1 (repeat as necessary)